izaa/CheckoutFinlandAPIForMeteorJS/README.md

 # CheckoutFinlandAPIForMeteorJS
 Checkout Finland's Payment API Client for MeteorJS.
 PHP version of the client is available here https://github.com/rkioski/CheckoutAPIClient/ or here http://demo1.checkout.fi/xml2.php

+# TODO
+Make a Meteor package of this

 # Requirements

 Following packages are needed